Business processes need more than smart contracts.

 }

-Your client typically pins an ostcHash (keccak256 of the UTF‑8 JSON) for auditability.
+Your client typically pins an ostcHash (keccak256 of the UTF-8 JSON) for auditability and later binds that hash into the signed session permit.

-Fetch chainId and nextProcessId, sign an EIP‑712 SessionPermit,
+Fetch xgr_getCoreAddrs and xgr_getNextProcessId, build and sign an EIP-712 SessionPermit,

 Minimal RPC call shape